semantic-flow/sflo/documentation/product.plugins.sflo-api.md

 ## Notes and constraints

 * No multi-file uploads: `_working` is a single JSON-LD (or TriG) file for payload-flow.
-* PATCH is supported for flows whose `_current` is JSON-LD.
+* PATCH is supported for flows whose `_default` is JSON-LD.
 Not supported for TriG distributions.
 * All URLs are nouns.
 No `?op=`.
 Jobs model compute.
 * API ↔ site symmetry: replacing `/api` with the site host yields the same resource for GETs that return files.